 The respect for religious beliefs of minorities has its precedents in the Iranian history.
 The freeing of Jews from the Prison of Babylon by Cyrus and the presence of Darius in the ceremony of sanctification of cows by Egyptians was not free from political motivations, but one can consider it as a sign of broad-mindedness of Persians.
-In Iran, even from the earliest both during the time that the majority were Zoroastrians and the minority were Jews and Christians and after the era that Islam became the dominant religion in this land.
+In Iran, even from the earliest times for which we have had historical record, people have tolerated each otherboth during the time that the majority were Zoroastrians and the minority were Jews and Christians and after the era that Islam became the dominant religion in this land.